rust-lang/rust/src/doc/reference.md

 * `Send`
   : Types of this kind can be safely sent between tasks.
-    This kind includes scalars, owning pointers, owned closures, and structural types containing only other owned types.
+    This kind includes scalars, boxes, procs, and structural types containing only other owned types.
     All `Send` types are `'static`.
 * `Copy`